manojjo/Issue-Time-In-Status-Panel/README.md

 ### 1. Status Change History
 - **Quick Access**: View all status transitions directly within the issue panel.
-- **Time Spent in Status**: For each status change, the app displays the time an issue spent in the previous status before transitioning.
+- **Time Spent between Status**: For each status change, the app displays the time an issue spent in the previous status before transitioning.
 - **Who and When**: The panel provides details on who made each status change and when the change occurred.

 ### 2. Aggregated Time in Status